ansible/ansible/docsite/rst/playbooks_roles.rst

 - If roles/x/handlers/main.yml exists, handlers listed therein will be added to the play
 - If roles/x/vars/main.yml exists, variables listed therein will be added to the play
 - If roles/x/meta/main.yml exists, any role dependencies listed therein will be added to the list of roles (1.3 and later)
-- Any copy, script, template or include tasks (in the role) can reference files in roles/x/files/ without having to path them relatively or absolutely
+- Any copy, script, template or include tasks (in the role) can reference files in roles/x/{files,templates,tasks}/ (dir depends on task) without having to path them relatively or absolutely

 In Ansible 1.4 and later you can configure a roles_path to search for roles.
 Use this to check all of your common roles out to one location, and share them easily between multiple playbook projects.
 See :doc:`intro_configuration` for details about how to set this up in ansible.cfg.